nisaTahsin/SENG350-Project/docs/decisions/adr2.md

-<<<<<<< docs/adr2.md
 # Database Technology

 ### Status
 Proposed

 ### Context
 We need to store classrooms, bookings, users, and audit logs.
-Concurrency correctness is a must, and there must be exactly one successful booking.We need to store classrooms, bookings, users, and audit logs.
-Concurrency correctness is a must, and there must be exactly one successful booking.We need to store classrooms, bookings, users, and audit logs.
 Concurrency correctness is a must, and there must be exactly one successful booking.

 ### Options
 Either SQLite or PostgreSQL